TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/Howto/Migration/Index.rst

 ..  note::

-    Since the beginning of 2024 you can switch to the new, PHP-based reStructured Text rendering to try it out.
-The new rendering will become mandatory in August 2024.
+    Since November 2024 the official documentation rendering process has been switched to a PHP-based rendering.
+When your documentation was configured with Sphinx, the rendering process will be automatically switched to the PHP-based rendering.
+The automatic migration will work for most cases, but some manual adjustments might be necessary.
+This guide will help you to migrate your documentation to the new rendering process.

 The main difference compared to the Sphinx rendering is that the PHP-based rendering requires a file called :file:`Documentation/guides.xml` for configuration.